Fairfax County Electric Vehicle (EV) Readiness Strategy

 2016 | 1,212 | 1,035 | 2,247 | 0.26% | 876,572 |

-Fleet Transition Plan and Community EV Readiness Plan
+Fleet Transition Study and Community EV Readiness Strategy

 Working with consulting firm AECOM, Fairfax County staff are analyzing EV infrastructure patterns and projecting future growth in EV registrations.
 This analysis will identify existing gaps and propose strategies for increasing charging opportunities.
 An assessment of potential funding sources and financing strategies will also be included.